 Three people died in the crash and officials were searching the woods to make sure all victims were accounted for, Knox County Sheriff Donna Dennison said.

 The plane was destroyed by flames, so there was no way to see its identifying number, Newcomb said.
 It was unknown who was aboard, officials said.

 Another pilot witnessed the impact, and emergency workers were quickly summoned to the scene, about 200 to 300 yards from the end of one of the runways, Newcomb said.
 The flames were hot enough to pop the airplane’s tires and to keep rescuers away from the airplane, he said.

 The airport has two commercial carriers, but the plane that crashed was believed to be privately owned, officials said.
-The skies were clear at the time with light winds, the National Weather Service said.

 The airport was the site of the deadliest commercial airplane crash in Maine history in 1979.
 More than a dozen passengers and two pilots were killed when a de Havilland Twin Otter turboprop crashed short of the runway in foggy weather.
 There was only one survivor, a 16-year-old boy.